Balboa Island, Newport Beach: 21st century

 The perimeter of the island along the Bayfront is dotted with piers for the homeowners' boats.
 Marine Avenue and Agate Avenue form the commercial spine of the island.

 Balboa Island has several associations.
 The Balboa Island Improvement Association, a voluntary group of people who live or work on Balboa Island; the Business Improvement District, a merchant-sponsored group on Marine Avenue; and the Little Balboa Island Association, a group of home owners only on Little Balboa Island.
 There is plenty of opportunity for community involvement on Balboa Island.

 Balboa Island is one of the most expensive real estate markets in North America outside of Lower Manhattan.
 A two-bedroom house with a water view from the living room can cost about $3 million.
 Lot value is $2 million.
 Interior new construction sells for $4 million.
 Bayfronts range from $3.5 million to $9 million.

 Balboa Island's only bar, the Village Inn (or VI, as locals like to call it), has sat near the end of Marine Ave for more than 80 years.

 In popular culture

 The 1949 film noir The Reckless Moment, directed by Max Ophüls, is primarily set on Balboa Island, a change from the Elizabeth Sanxay Holding novel that the film was based on.

 In The Girl Most Likely, a 1958 RKO musical, the main character Dodie, played by Jane Powell, lives on Balboa Island and travels by ferry to her job on the mainland.

 The sitcom Arrested Development is partially set on Balboa Island, where the family-owned frozen banana stand is located.

+The 2000 film Time Share is set on Balboa Island.

 In the Netflix series Dirty John the two main characters lease a waterfront property together on Balboa Island after dating for only five weeks.

-In the indie game Raft, the player will travel to Balboa Island to gather materials and weapons.
+In the indie game Raft, the player travels to Balboa Island to gather materials and weapons.

+The track "I Wish I Looked a Little Better" from the album In Outer Space by the band Sparks mentions Balboa Island.